Breadcrumb navigation

 About the Course Tutor

-The course is taught by Scott Wilson.
+The Summer course is taught by Scott Wilson.

 His work as an educator is underpinned by the manual on conducting technique.
 In addition, he has written a book on audience engagement and development for orchestras - You ain’t heard nothin’ yet: The Potential of Orchestral Music.
 During the pandemic this was developed into the podcast A Thousand Pictures.